 Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

-A RESOLUTION CONDTTTONALLY APPROVTNG T HE AMENDED PLAT OF LOT I OF
+A RESOLUTION CONDITTONALLY APPROVING THE AMENDED PLAT OF LOT 1 OF

 BECKER'S ADDTTTON, KALISPELL, FLATHEAD COUNTY, MONTANA.